resterampeberlin/cleanup/README.md

 # Purpose

-This script clean files produced by Apple iCLoud synchronisation.
+This script deletes files produced by Apple iCLoud synchronisation.
 Those have usually the name `file 2`, `.file 2`, or `file 2.icloud`.
 The original filenames are "`file` or `.file`.

 The script find those files, checks if a original file is present in the same directory and deletes or simply shows the filenames.
 The script searches in a given subdirectory and all its subfolders.